marcdime/Optimization/README.md

 In this part, we use the "satsp" package (version 0.9) to solve the TSP problem.

 - Algorithm :
-There are a a couple of algorithms and implementations out there for discrete optimization.
-Simulated annealing is one of the straightforward
+There are a couple of algorithms and implementations out there for discrete optimization.
+Simulated annealing is one of the straightforward  algorithm to solve this kind of "bob" problem.
+Owing to the simplicity in , the compromise between the time calculation and the performance can be satisfied.
 - Requirements : First install it by the command :

 ```
 pip install satsp
 ```
+- Set of cities : we investigate Djibouti (38 cities) and Qatar (192 cities)

--
+- Benchmark :